 - The cost of a medical service provided by, prescribed by, or used under the direction of a licensed medical practitioner; or a medical necessity approved by the Department.

-Her total cost of service is $489.62 (see Example B for details).
-Since her calculated pay-in after the OIM deduction is the smaller than the cost of service, she pays the calculated pay-in rather than her cost of service.
+Total cost of service is $489.62 (see Example B for details).
+Since the calculated pay-in after the medical deduction is less than the cost of service, therefore, the calculated pay-in would be $57.50 owed rather than the cost of service.

 Maggie Smith: Example E

-Her total cost of service is $489.62 (see Example B for details).
-Since her calculated pay-in after the OIM deductions is $0.00, she has no pay-in.
+The total cost of service is $489.62 (see Example B for details).
+Since the calculated pay-in after the medical cost is $0.00, there is no pay-in due.

-- Health and hospitalization insurance premiums and coinsurance, (health insurance premiums paid less frequently than monthly may be prorated over the period covered by the premium).
+Health and hospitalization insurance premiums and coinsurance, (health insurance premiums paid less frequently than monthly are prorated over the period covered by the premium).